impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 4.md

 - **Filtered Ports**: Port is open, but host is not accepting connections.

 ### Vulnerability Scanning
 Identifies vulnerabilities on hosts.
-The toolcan be free or paid.
+The tool can be free or paid.
 Uses a pre-build database of vulnerabilities.
-E
+E.j: Nessus / Acunetix.

+## Scanning Tools
+### Network
+- `nmap`: Most popular.
+Have scripts to gather version information or common vulnerabilities.
+-